I lost 1800 CZK in my first 24 hours in Prague because I didn’t know the things to avoid in Prague.

 I lost money exchanging currency the wrong way.

-I chose restaurants in tourist areas because they looked impressive.
+The first mistake: choosing restaurants in tourist areas just because they looked impressive.

-Prague is an incredible city, but it rewards travelers who move smartly and punishes those who follow the crowd blindly.
+Prague rewards travelers who move smartly and punishes those who follow the crowd blindly.

 If you want to experience Prague the right way, knowing what not to do is just as important as knowing what to see.

-This guide will walk you through the most important things to avoid in Prague, so you can save money, avoid frustration, and enjoy the city like someone who truly understands it.
+This guide will walk you through the 21 most important things to avoid in Prague, with 2026 prices, so you can save money, avoid fines, and enjoy the city like a local.

 Things to Avoid in Prague for First-Time Visitors